How ChatGPT is Changing the Classroom in the Era of Artificial Intelligence

 Using ChatGPT as a Teacher

-Before we even talk about the likelihood of our students using this tool, let’s look at the ways it can make our own lives easier.
+Before we even talk about the likelihood that our students will use this tool, let’s look at the ways it can make our own lives easier.

-However, this is a really useful tool to save time and be effective in the classroom.
+However, this is a really useful tool for saving time and improving effectiveness in the classroom.

 How many times have you grabbed an article that explains the topic well, but it’s just above your students’ reading level?
-Copy and paste it into the ChatGPT interface and ask it to rewrite it so a fourth grader could understand it.
+Copy and paste it into the ChatGPT interface and ask it to rewrite it so a fourth-grader can understand it.

-Ever been stuck on creating a meaningful assignment?
+Ever been stuck trying to create a meaningful assignment?
 Ask something like “What is a creative way to teach 6th graders about the solar system?”

 5 ChatGPT examples of how to creatively teach students in 6th grade about the solar system

-Think about how much time this takes scouring the internet or Pinterest, trying to find something that jumps at you.
+Think about how much time this takes, scouring the internet or Pinterest, trying to find something that jumps out at you.

-Been dreading replying to an email because you just don’t know how to start it?
+Been dreading replying to an email because you just don’t know where to start?
 Guess what…

 A basic email template to a parent regarding concerns of a math test score